fikretgit/my-devops-10_22/hands-on/Jenkins/jenkins-06-slave-node/6-README.md

-# Hands-on Jenkins-06 : Slave Node Configuration
+# Hands-on Jenkins-06 : Slave Node Configuration and DSL Job

 Purpose of the this hands-on training is to learn how to configure a slave node to Jenkins Server.